 If you don’t feel like driving or if you are visiting in winter, you can also just take a Snaefellsnes Peninsula tour from Reykjavik.
 We include the best day tour suggestions in this post as well.

 In addition, you can find tips for more things to do in Snaefellsnes Peninsula if you have several days in this amazing area.
-You will also find practical information about driving on the Snæfellsnes Peninsula, the best hotels, some of the most interesting excursions, and more.
+You will also find practical information about driving on the Snæfellsnes Peninsula, the best hotels, some of the most interesting excursions, and also a short video of our day in Snaefellsnes Peninsula.
 Find out!

 Complete guide to visiting Snaefellsnes Peninsula – OVERVIEW